brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

     let userId = handleAuth(req, res);
     new Wine(req.body).save((error, response) => {
         ...
+        // emit a socket.io event to the client
+        // which contains the redux action
         this.pushToClient(userId, req, {type: DATA_WINES_ADD, payload: {wine: response}});
+        // return the new user
         res.send(response);
     });
 }